retrotechtive/dragon32_blitz/README.md

 Dragon BLITZ

-A game for the Dragon 32, from the July 1983 issue of the official Dragon Data magazine for the Dragon 32.
+A game for the Dragon 32, from the July 1983 issue of Dragon Data's official Dragon User magazine for the Dragon 32.

 Typed in and tested for your convenience.